 If you're not Malaysian and wish to work in Malaysia, improving your English and mastery of the local language is a great idea.

 If you’re Malaysian, then it’s your responsibility to be able to use workplace English.
 You might want to take some English classes beforehand.
-Keep in mind that about 50% to 60% of the population in Malaysia have some level of English skills.
+Remember that about 50% to 60% of the population in Malaysia have some level of English skills.

 This isn’t a problem at all.
-Just smile, be friendly, and repeat your name and current job title and company.
+Just smile, be friendly, and repeat your name current job title, and company.

 Job interviews aren't all about introductions at all.
 You need to factor in what happens after the job interview, too.